 To date, this phase of construction has had no impact on water quality.
 We have not been working in water, but we intend to begin in-water work this week.
 We will try to time our work to reduce impacts downstream, which could mean we do construction at night, we do a swing shift, or, if natural turbidity is high, we work days to maximize our efficiency.
 We are monitoring the impacts of our project and are working closely with the permitting agencies.
 Columbia Land Trust and BCI Contracting are committed to implementing best management practices to reduce turbidity, but turbidity cannot be eliminated for every in-water work site.
 When fire restrictions are imposed, we’ll have less flexibility about the timing of our work.
 To learn more, read our Haul Road restoration FAQ sheet.

-Please check in for regular updates and feel free to call the project manager, Lindsay Cornelius, with any concerns or questions at (360) 696-0131.
+Please check in for regular updates and feel free to call us with any concerns or questions at (360) 696-0131.